griffio/griffio.github.io/knowledgebase.md

 Syncronising meetings across time zones - rolling meeting participants?
 Co-located team members need to ensure updates are syncronised to remotes.

-Is determined by personal situation and the way I work Remote teams will become increasingly skillful
+- Is determined by personal situation and the way I work.
+- Remote teams will become increasingly skillful
-Choose the most effective location to be
+- Choose the most effective location to be
-Skill-set to acquire in the next few years is distributed working practices Commuting doesn't give value for money vs productivity Tools with growth and mind- share that work local and remote such as Slack, Trello Existing tools Git, DVCS are peer to peer
+- Skill-set to acquire in the next few years is distributed working practices
+- Commuting doesn't give value for money vs productivity
+- Tools with growth and mind- share that work local and remote such as Slack, Trello
+- Existing tools Git, DVCS are peer to peer
-Today's software is built around the idea that you are not co-located - Mobile messaging, VOIP Cloud/web business is 24/7
+- Today's software is built around the idea that you are not co-located - Mobile messaging, VOIP
+- Cloud/web business is 24/7
-Software Development is not 9-5, "Second Shift" is possible Marching ants, disaster recovery - WeWork private offices located in hubs Contingency Planning.
+- Software Development is not 9-5, "Second Shift" is possible
+- Marching ants, disaster recovery - WeWork private offices located in hubs
+- Contingency Planning.
 Disaster recovery.
 Fire Drill

-Remote Distributed Lessons : Remote working is a distributed protocol If one person is remote.
-Everyone works as if remote disposition No local privileges
+Remote Distributed Lessons

+- Remote working is a distributed protocol
+- If one person is remote.
+Everyone works as if remote disposition
+- No local privileges
-Catch everyone up to local conversations
+- Catch everyone up to local conversations
-Establish communication channel for business changes Log of updates accessible across timezones
+- Establish communication channel for business changes
+- Log of updates accessible across timezones
-Every party should access video chat and be in-sync Capturing information locally for future distribution.
-For team members that haven’t even started yet Herding Unicorns
+- Every party should access video chat and be in-sync
+- Capturing information locally for future distribution.
+For team members that haven’t even started yet
+- Herding Unicorns
-Prove ability can work remote and stay sane
+- Prove ability can work remote and stay sane
-What is my threshold for productivity?
+- What is my threshold for productivity?
 Totally remote, Commute some of the week?
 Commute nearer?
-Team as Small social network - people share on twitter and message each other out-of-band communication.
+-Team as Small social network - people share on twitter and message each other out-of-band communication.

 Create a new chat channel for a specific client - everyone involved jumps in.

 DiscordApp - https://github.com/reactiflux/volunteers/issues/25

 #### Co-located

-Part of growing problem.
-Adding to congestion
+- Part of growing problem
+- Adding to congestion
-Not value for money.
+- Not value for money.
 15-20k over 5 years
-Single Point of failure
+- Single Point of failure
-Best time of productivity is lost commuting
+- Best time of productivity is lost commuting
-Disregards people who are not here yet and anyone that may work on the project in the future Open Plan - open office space and worker wears headphones often shown in office culture photo ops Only achieving 1/10th of the productivity.
+- Disregards people who are not here yet and anyone that may work on the project in the future
+- Open Plan - open office space and worker wears headphones often shown in office culture photo ops
+- Only achieving 1/10th of the productivity.

 ### Open Source